Houston Market Report: July 2022

-According to HAR, total active listings, or the total number of available properties, fell 20.6 percent to 27,268.
-July sales of all property types totaled 12,383, down 3.7% compared to July of last year.
-As a result, the absorption rate for June 2021 was 45%!
-That means almost half of all homes listed went under contract in July.
+According to HAR, total active listings, or the total number of available properties, increased 30 percent to 33,711.
+July sales of all property types totaled 10,180, down 17.4 percent compared to July of last year.
+As a result, the absorption rate for July 2022 was 30 percent.
+Although still very strong by historic standards, this is down considerably from the numbers we have seen over the past couple of years.

-How fast are homes selling?
-They are still moving pretty fast.
-Days on Market (DOM), or the number of days it took the average home to sell, fell to 26 days in July.
-This number has been falling all year.
+Homes continue to sell pretty quickly.
+Despite the slowdown last month, the Days on Market (DOM), or the number of days it took the average home to sell, fell to 26 days in July.

 Norhill Realty provides expert real estate services to residential buyers and sellers in Houston and surrounding communities.
 Contact us